 So those chances, when they do come along, fall into the rarest of categories.
 Like unicorns, four-leaf clovers or seeing Bigfoot.
 Maybe all at the same time.

-It was no surprise then Tuesday that Cade Doughty and Lane Thomas locked horns at North Park in another District 4-5A pitchers’ duel, with Taylor Higgins and Chase Jeansonne coming on for supporting roles.
+It was no surprise then on April 18 that Cade Doughty and Lane Thomas locked horns at North Park in another District 4-5A pitchers’ duel, with Taylor Higgins and Chase Jeansonne coming on for supporting roles.

 DSHS got a surprising leadoff single from Brent Huffman in the bottom of the 10th inning and Braden Doughty’s RBI single three batters later to edge Walker 3-2, an outcome emblematic of the two teams’ late-season offensive productivity.